 So, download the archive containing 2 files: SQLIO.exe and DiskPerformance.ps1 (disk_perf_iops.ZIP — 74 KB) and extract it to any folder.

-An example of running a script to estimate IOPS:
+An example of running a PowerShell script to estimate disk performance and IOPS:

 .\DiskPerformance.ps1 -TestFileName test.dat –TestFileSizeInGB 1 -TestFilepath C:\temp -TestMode Get-LargeIO -FastMode True -RemoveTestFile True -OutputFormat Out-GridView